osism/release/notes/3.0.0/NOTES.md

 * tang (https://github.com/latchset/tang) is available as a service
 * A virtual BMC for controlling virtual machines using IPMI commands on the testbed is now usable
+* An enhanced Nexus OSS image has been introduced to enable automation via the ``osism.services.nexus`` role.

 ## Removals